AkshayPatel03/Cloud_Security_Project_SIEM/README.md

 ## Overview

 This project demonstrates how to use Microsoft Azure to create a secure cloud environment, monitor failed logon attempts, and respond to potential security incidents.
-It leverages Azure Virtual Machines, Azure Log Analytics, Microsoft Defender for Cloud, and Azure Sentinel to provide a comprehensive security monitoring and incident response solution.
+It leverages Azure Virtual Machines, Azure Log Analytics, Microsoft Defender for Cloud, and Azure Sentinel.
+Additionally, this project involves adding custom log files, using an IP Geolocation API to get the exact location of IP addresses, and visualizing these locations in maps in Azure Sentinel.
+This comprehensive approach showcases my skills in using SIEM technology.

 ## Objectives